manojknit/AWSLambdaWorkflow/README.md

 6. Option for Email Approval by Pricing Team
 7. Reporting
 8. Chat Bot for Help
-	End user service
+   *End user service
-	Online conversation
+   *Online conversation
-	Purchase Histories
+   *Purchase Histories
-	New Request Positions
+   *New Request Positions
-	Streamlining workflow
+   *Streamlining workflow
 9. CloudWatch Alarm is set with SNS topic email notifications for Elastic Beanstalk network traffic crosses threshold traffic.
 10. Site is also configured for HTTPs.
 Secure login using HTTPs.
 11. Faster release cycle using AWS CICD with Docker